DevVlady/Profile_Generator/README.md

 ## Usage

-To create a successful README file you will need to run 'node app.js' in your terminal.
+To create a team profile template you will need to run 'node app.js' in your terminal and answer the prompts like example below.

 ![image](https://user-images.githubusercontent.com/71519918/100175459-0a6ec080-2e94-11eb-9c95-c9d51d2a88ab.png)